 We recommend updating your appraisal your jewelry every two years.
 Most insurance companies consider it your responsibility to update, not theirs to remind you.
-We charge $75 for an updated appraisal of an item we have appraised within the past three years.
+The service for an updated appraisal of an item we have appraised within the past three years is $110.00.

 Will you archive my appraisal?